 Feature selection in machine learning with Python

 An essential step in any data science project is to select the most predictive variables.
 There are various methods of feature selection.
-Some scale well but consider only features individually, some are extremely computationally costly and thus applicable only to relatively small datasets, and some others fall somewhere in the middle.
+Some scale well but consider only features individually.
+Some are extremely computationally costly and thus applicable only to relatively small datasets.
+Some others fall somewhere in the middle.